akshit-a9/Expensive_RTOS/README.md

 | 3 | Context switching (assembly) |
 | 4 | Task delay / yield and timing refinement |

-We have succesfully completed Phase 1.
-Currently, added some files for Phase 2.
+Current Status: Phase 2 completed.
+Added files for phase 3 to test on the FPGA.

 ##  Team Members
 | Enrollment No. | Name |